Skip to main content

 litellm_params:

-When a limit is exceeded, the gateway returns 429 Too Many Requests.
-Clients should back off exponentially.
+Limits are enforced cluster-wide at the shared gateway, not per-agent.
+When a limit is exceeded, the gateway returns 429 Too Many Requests; clients back off exponentially.

 Cost ceilings